Jomigack/JPN_Learner/README.md

 # Things to ADD:
 1. Easy menu navigation
 2. Decipher JPN Kanji or phrases based off of splitting TXT files (Format TBD)
-    1. T/F For Kanji Defintiions (as well as words)
+    1. T/F For Kanji Definitions (as well as words)
     2. More int he future
 3. Add a Ascii - Art Jackal Companion for Cuteness factor :3